 But consider the distance between A and B. That distance is not

-made up of discrete units.
+made up of indivisible units.
 There is nothing to count.
 It is not a number of anything.
 We say instead that it is a continuous whole.
 That means that as we go from A to B, the line "continues" without a break.

 This distinction between what is continuous and what is discrete makes for two aspects of number; namely number as discrete units -- the natural numbers -- and number as the measure of things that are

 continuous.
 This gives rise to the "fractions."
 We do not need fractions for counting.
 We need them for measuring; for assigning a number as the size of something that is continuous.

 a) Into which parts could 6 pencils be divided?